Racotumomab: Medical uses

+Pharmacology

 Mechanism of action

 Gangliosides are concentrated on the surface of mammalian cells and play an important role in cell growth and differentiation.
 NGc gangliosides, however, are practically undetectable in healthy human tissues and fluids due to a genetic deletion in the human gene that encodes the enzyme responsible for the synthesis of NGc, the CMP-N-acetyl hydroxylase.
 Nonetheless, the NGcGM3 ganglioside is highly expressed in several human cancers, including lung, breast, melanocytes, colon and neuroectodermal pediatric tumors, making this neoantigen an attractive target for cancer therapy.

 Racotumomab is an anti-idiotypic mouse monoclonal antibody that mimics NGc gangliosides, thus triggering an immune response against the tumor antigen NGcGM3.
 Therefore, rather than being a passive antibody therapy, Racotumomab acts as a therapeutic vaccine.
 In melanoma, breast, and lung cancer patients, Racotumomab was able to elicit a specific immune response that recognized and directly killed tumor cells expressing the neoantigen by a mechanism of oncotic necrosis.
 The specific expression of NGcGM3 in malignant cells reduces the potential risk of an immune cross-reactivity that could cause serious adverse effects.